The Draft EIS Public Comment Period has Ended

 January 11 2021

-A 45-day public comment period on the Draft EIS will start on November 2, 2020 and end on December 17, 2020.
-As part of the EIS public participation process, the Glassboro-Camden Line (GCL) Project Team held two (2) virtual public hearings via Zoom, where interested members of the public were able to provide and listen to oral comments concerning the Proposed Action and information contained in the Draft EIS.
+The 45-day public comment period on the Draft EIS began on November 2, 2020 and ended at 11:59 p.m.
+Eastern Time, on December 17, 2020.
+As part of the EIS public participation process, the Glassboro-Camden Line (GCL) Project Team held two (2) virtual public hearings via Zoom.
+Interested parties were able to provide and listen to oral comments concerning the Proposed Action and information contained in the Draft EIS.
 The public hearings occurred on:

 - Tuesday, November 17, 2020 from 6:00 p.m. to 8:00 p.m.